mrVectorz/infrared-lab/doc/rdo-infrared-lab-setup.md

 ## Additional Recommendations

 - Lowering the UC node's memory footprint
 Once the UC node deployed, depending on the size of you lab server (typical is 64Gb), it could be useful to lower the worker counts to 1 to limit memory usage.
-For the lazy, you can use (this script)[https://github.com/mrVectorz/snips/blob/master/osp/low_memory_uc.sh].
+For the lazy, you can use [this script](https://github.com/mrVectorz/snips/blob/master/osp/low_memory_uc.sh).

 - Lowering the memory usage on the controllers
 Just as before, in a lab/PoC environment, operators do not need all the workers configured.